 In one of the Prefaces to the Eucharistic prayer when celebrating mass for the deceased, we read: "Lord, for your faithful people life is changed, not ended.
 When the body of our earthly dwelling lies in death we gain an everlasting dwelling place in heaven."
 These words always bring me great comfort.
 Realizing, even as I pray these words for others, that I have allowed myself to slip into sloppy thinking when I forget that life as we know it now, no matter how rich or satisfying, is temporary.
 This is not to say we should not enjoy life as it unfolds, but that it is important to remember that life on earth is fleeting.

-I often experience this simple truth when I think about and celebrate my Dad's life.
+I often experience this simple truth when I think about my Dad.
 If I happen to be driving to Newark Airport in New Jersey, I wave as I pass Sealand, the place where he worked for many years.
 A mail room worker, my dad traveled by public transportation most of his working life.
 Always grateful to have work, my father enjoyed his job and especially the people with whom he worked and the delight he felt touches me still.
 I know he is alive in Christ, and I believe I will see him again when my own life ends.

 Today, "speak" with someone, now dead, who was especially important to you in life.